Learn how easy it is to make a flower arrangement in a basket! Plus learn my secret tip for making it last longer.

 A Flower Arrangement In A Basket

-So are you ready to make your very own flower arrangement in a basket?
+So are you ready to make your very own fresh flower arrangement in a basket?
 I can’t wait to see what you create.
 Please share your beautiful creations with me via email, over on Instagram or even on Facebook!
 I would love to share them.
 And as always, thanks for hanging out with me!

 Now make sure to continue the Spring Décor fun by hopping on over to Anne and AnnMarie of Simply2Moms who are sharing how to decorate with faux greenery for Spring!